College football: Playoff games

 Starting in the 2014 season, four Division I FBS teams were selected at the end of regular season to compete in a playoff for the FBS national championship.
 As the playoff got expanded in the offseason following the 2024 season, there had to be a committee gathered to vote on the 12 teams making the expanded playoff.
 The playoff committee is made up of 12 men and 1 woman.
-These people were chosen by the “CFP Management Committee” and mostly are made up of past coaches, players and Athletic Directors.
+These people were chosen by the "CFP Management Committee" and mostly are made up of past coaches, players and athletic directors.
 They were tasked to choose 12 of the ‘best’ or ‘most qualified’ teams in the country.
 This was modified prior to the 2024 season, allowing twelve teams, four of which being conference champions, to compete for a FBS national championship.
 The inaugural champions for the four-team and twelve-team playoff were the 2014 Ohio State Buckeyes (four-team) and the 2024 Ohio State Buckeyes (twelve-team).
 The College Football Playoff replaced the Bowl Championship Series, which had been used as a selection method to determine the national championship game participants since in the 1998 season.
 The Ohio State Buckeyes won the most recent playoff 34–23 over the Notre Dame Fighting Irish in the 2025 College Football Playoff.
 The inaugural 12 team playoff field consisted of : Oregon, Georgia, Boise State, Arizona State, Texas, Penn State, Notre Dame, Ohio State, Tennessee, Indiana, SMU, and Clemson.

 At the Division I FCS level, the teams participate in a 24-team playoff (most recently expanded from 20 teams in 2013) to determine the national championship.
 Under the current playoff structure, the top eight teams are all seeded, and receive a bye week in the first round.
 The highest seed receives automatic home field advantage.
 Starting in 2013, non-seeded teams can only host a playoff game if both teams involved are unseeded; in such a matchup, the schools must bid for the right to host the game.
 Selection for the playoffs is determined by a selection committee, although usually a team must have an 8–4 record to even be considered.
 Losses to an FBS team count against their playoff eligibility, while wins against a Division II opponent do not count towards playoff consideration.
 Thus, only Division I wins (whether FBS, FCS, or FCS non-scholarship) are considered for playoff selection.
-The Division I National Championship game is held in Frisco, Texas.
+The Division I National Championship game is currently held in Nashville, Tennessee.

 Division II and Division III of the NCAA also participate in their own respective playoffs, crowning national champions at the end of the season.
 The National Association of Intercollegiate Athletics also holds a playoff.